nateGeorge/download_eod_quandl/README.md

 `sudo chmod a+x download_all.sh`

-and run the bash script `download_all.sh`.
+and run the bash script like `./download_all.sh`.
 This will execute the python scripts to download all the EOD data and the metadata.
 The files will be in the folder `data` in the main repo folder.